windsorhwu/vim-ide-deep-learning-docker-image/README.md

 The Vim IDE includes nerdtree for file browsing, PEP 8 formatting, code folding, ctags for searching, TabNine for AI powered code completion, and solarized as the theme.

 I built this image to provide a full featured IDE capable of running via ssh.
 The original intention was to replace PyCharm and the remote deploy feature, but now I like it better thanks to the total removal of the mouse.
-Check out vast.ai for a cheap peer-to-peer cloud option that runs the Docker image you specify.
+Check out [vast.ai](vast.ai) for a cheap peer-to-peer cloud option that runs the Docker image you specify.

-## Useful Commands
+## Useful Commands in Vim
-When in Vim:
 *  C(control)-n opens the nerdtree file browser.
 *  When the cursor is on a Python function, C-W  ] splits the window and opens the source file.
 *  F5 toggles the dark and light solarized themes.
-*  Tab completes the suggestion.
+*  Tab completes suggestions.